liveorthodoxy/new-live-orthodoxy/source/_posts/2020-07-27-wearing-a-mask-an-act-of-love.md

 St. Paul, when writing to St. Timothy, addressed his stomach ailment and told him how to care for it (1 Timothy 5:23).
 Even in the Apostolic Era, they used modern medical advice for health issues.
 And the wine St. Timothy was instructed to take didn't alter his digestive tract.
 It didn't bring into question God's sovereignty over the body.
 It was common sense, much like wearing a mask to stop the spread of a deadly and life-altering virus.

 ## Final Ramblings
 For me, wearing a mask is a point of strengthening my faith.
 When I wear it, I'm reminded of those around me who are suffering, and I try to suffer with them.
 It's humbling to receive ridicule for wearing a mask (and was a good point for me to check my level of frustration with others and pray for them).
 I wear it to protect myself but also as a very tangible way to love my neighbor.
+This mask I wear is a cross we bear right now, a visible, tangible sign that we all love one another.

 I'm going to leave off with a final thought, not from me, but from St. Peter of Damascus on how we show and why we show love.
 May Christ guide us in all we do.